ianpetrarca/hicetnunc_api_guide/README.md

 #### Decentralized System

 A decentralized system is one where single entity does not have full control over the decision making, additions and maitenance of the system.
 A decentralized system is inherently communal, serving groups of interconnected relevant parties that want to transact with trust.
-In many cases decentralization is impossible to reach, a best attempt at a utopian life.
+In many cases decentralization is impossible to reach, a best attempt.

 [Explainer Video on Decentralization](https://youtu.be/SrA7XTDCtok)